rykelly82/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

   * Where different people can work on different branches
 * A repository each

-If you are creating the first repository, you can click the "Import" button to import the existing GitHub repository.
+If you are creating the first repository in this project, you can click the "Import" button to import the existing GitHub repository.

-If someone has already created the first repository and you want to create another, then you can click on the repository list at the top (as per the image below) and click "Import Repository" to create a new one.
+If someone has already created the a repository in your ADO project and you want to create another, then you can click on the repository list at the top (as per the image below) and click "Import Repository" to create a new one.

 ![Create repo image](./img/ado-create-repo.png)